LAST REVIEWED Dec 06 2022 20 MIN READ

 This is the deadline for your employer to send out current year quarter three statements to participants.

 December 31: RMD deadline

-Both employers and employees receive tax benefits for contributing to a 401(k) plan.
-Employees can build their nest eggs tax-free, while employers enjoy tax credits and write-offs, lower employee turnover, and a more productive workforce.
-If you’re a small business, a low-fee retirement program can benefit your employees and your bottom line.
+Both employers and employees can receive tax benefits for contributing to a 401(k) plan.
+By investing in a 401(k) with pre-tax deferrals, employees can build their nest eggs tax-free.
+And by offering a 401(k), eligible employers can enjoy tax credits and write-offs, lower employee turnover, and the likelihood of a more productive workforce.
+We believe that if you’re a small business, a low-fee retirement program can benefit your employees and your bottom line.

-If you’re looking for a 401(k) provider that will help make sure you’re covered on all of these deadlines.
-We provide support for compliance for 401(k) and 403(b) plans.
+Looking for a 401(k) provider that can help make sure you’re covered on all of these deadlines?
+Human Interest provides support for compliance for 401(k) and 403(b) plans.
 Click here to find out more about Human Interest.

 Vicki Waun, QPA, QKC, QKA, CMFC, CRPS, CEBS, is a Senior Legal Product Analyst at Human Interest and has over 20 years experience with recordkeeping qualified plans, along with extensive experience in compliance testing.
 She earned her BSBA in Accounting from Old Dominion University and is a member of ASPPA.